So it is suggested to enter virtual environment before using Jupyter notebook.

 A:

-The answer is in the picture: control+C. ( Pay attention to the text. )Then you will get the following picture.Please input y
+The answer is in the picture: control+C. ( Pay attention to the text. )Then you will get the following picture.Please input y in 5 seconds.

-A: input
+A: input deactivate

 There are some useful tips for you.